 A valve that doesn’t open in time or simply doesn’t open will cause excessive engine compression.
 And as you’ve already heard, engine compression may result in a stiff pull cord.

-A valve that doesn’t open in time is likely a matter of adjusting the valves, it’s a pretty common maintenance task.
-You can check it out here, this post covers a mower engine but the process is identical “Adjusting valve lash” or check out the video here.
+A valve that doesn’t open in time is likely a matter of adjusting the valves; it’s a pretty common maintenance task.
+You can check it out here.
+This post covers a mower engine, but the process is identical “Adjusting valve lash” or check out the video here.

 A valve that doesn’t open is a more serious issue.
-It may mean a rocker has broken or a push rod has bent depending on the engine type.
+It may mean a rocker has broken or a push rod has bent, depending on the engine type.

 A shear key is a small metal key and has two functions.
-It aligns the flywheel and crankshaft and its second and equally important function is to shear when called upon.
+It aligns the flywheel and crankshaft, and its second and equally important function is to shear when called upon.

-When the shear-key decouples, the timing of the engine is off and will cause a stiff pull cord.
+When the shear key decouples, the timing of the engine is off and will cause a stiff pull cord.
 As said, a power washer’s broken shear key is not hugely common, but still a possibility.

 Small engine failure is not that common in a well-maintained motor.
-Indeed even a poorly maintained motor is surprisingly durable.
+Indeed, even a poorly maintained motor is surprisingly durable.

-Let them run out of oil though and it’s over, lack of oil will allow internal components to get so hot, they fuse together.
-However, before that happens, the engine begins to get tight and that will result in a stiff cord.
+Let them run out of oil, though, and it’s over; lack of oil will allow internal components to get so hot they fuse together.
+However, before that happens, the engine begins to get tight, and that will result in a stiff cord.

 Oil conditions will tell you a lot about what’s going on.
 Very low, or no oil, fear the worst.

 Pumps work hard and do fail.
-When they fail they often seize, which will make the pull cord hard or really stiff to pull.
-Many pumps are oil for life and don’t require maintenance so don’t feel bad about it.
+When they fail, they often seize, which will make the pull cord hard or really stiff to pull.
+Many pumps are oil for life and don’t require maintenance, so don’t feel bad about it.

-However, generally, if a pump has an oil fill and drain hole, it means oil should be changed.
+However, generally, if a pump has an oil fill and drain hole, it means the oil should be changed.
 On pumps that do allow an oil change, change about every 100 hours of operation.

-For parts and tools, check out “Pressure washer maintenance tools page”.
+For parts and tools, check out “Pressure washer maintenance tools page.”